mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

 c = MyClass()
 ```

 pass in python is a null operation that does not do anything.
-I you assign pass that does not take any role, you can prevent unneeded errors like the indentation error above.
-With pass, you can create a mockup interface first, and proceed with the actual codes later on.
+If you assign pass that does not take any role, you can prevent unneeded errors like the indentation error above.
+With pass, you can create a mockup interface and proceed with the actual codes later.
 This can be extremely useful even during a coding test.

-I made effort to write all the codes in this book the most pythonic way.
+I wrote all the codes in this book in the most pythonic way.
 Even deciding a name of a variable took a lot of effort.
-Referencing the coding style of this book will help a lot when writing a good python code.
+Referencing the coding style of this book will help a lot when writing good python code.
 It is often said that the code smells good, meaning that a good code has a scent just by looking at it.
-Of course a bad code will be the opposite.
-I put in a lot of effort in trying to make the codes have the good smell and you will all be able to do the same.
+Of course, a bad code will be the opposite.
+I put a lot of effort into making the codes look good, and you will all be able to do the same.
 The following specific cases will be a lot of help.

 ### Variable name and comments

-First, the following is a code that gets the number of sub sequence matched to a string which was used in a actual problem-solving process.
+First, the following is a code that gets the number of sub-sequences matched to a string that was used in an actual problem-solving process.
 Let's assign the variable names in whatever way and look through the written code without any comment.

 ```python